 The Texas High School Coastal Monitoring Program provides high school students with a real-world learning experience outside the everyday classroom.
 The coastal monitoring program not only provides hands-on education, but it also complies with many TEKS requirements.
-The 2006-2007 academic year was productive, with Ball, Port Aransas, and Port Isabel High Schools collecting data on several field trips.
-Tidehaven Middle School and Palacios and Van Vleck High Schools continued collecting data on Matagorda Peninsula.
+The 2007-2008 and 2008-2009 academic years were productive, with Ball, Palacios, Port Aransas, Port Isabel, and Van Vleck High Schools and Tidehaven Middle School collecting data on several field trips and Cunningham Middle School joining the program.
+Another exciting addition to the program has been completion of the virtual barrier island.

-In the 10 years since the inception of the Texas High School Coastal Monitoring Program, work of the students at Ball, Port Aransas, Port Isabel, Palacios, and Van Vleck High Schools and Tidehaven Middle School has been beneficial to Bureau researchers and coastal managers.
-Efforts of the students have been useful to several Bureau research projects.
-Availability of data through the program's Website allows access to coastal managers and the public.
+In the 12 years since the inception of the Texas High School Coastal Monitoring Program, work by students at Ball, Port Aransas, Port Isabel, Palacios, and Van Vleck High Schools and Tidehaven Middle School has been beneficial to Bureau researchers and coastal managers in several Bureau research projects.
+Availability of data through the program's website allows access to coastal managers and the public.
 Scientists, students, and the public will continue to gain a better understanding of coastal processes and shoreline change along the Texas coast through this successful student research program.